GENERIC NAME(S): Peginterferon Alfa-2A

 OTHER NAME(S): Pegasys Convenience Pack Kit

-This medication may cause or worsen some serious medical conditions, including mental/mood problems (such as depression), autoimmune conditions (such as lupus, rheumatoid arthritis), blood vessel problems (such as heart disease), or infections (for example, due to bone marrow suppression).
+This medication may rarely cause or worsen some serious medical conditions, including mental/mood problems (such as depression), autoimmune conditions (such as lupus, rheumatoid arthritis), blood vessel problems (such as heart disease), or infections.
+Careful monitoring by your doctor may decrease your risk.
 Tell your doctor right away if you develop any serious symptoms or side effects (see Side Effects section).
-These conditions occur rarely, but some may be fatal.Who should not take Pegasys Convenience Pack subcutaneous?
+Some side effects may go away or lessen after stopping treatment with this medication.Show More

-This medication reduces the amount of hepatitis virus in the body and helps your body's immune system fight the infection.
 It is not known if peginterferon can cure hepatitis B or hepatitis C infections or can prevent you from passing the virus to others.
-Practice "safe sex" (including the use of latex condoms) to lower the risk of passing the virus to others.
+Practice "safer sex" (such as the use of latex condoms) to lower the risk of passing the virus to others.

-Read the Medication Guide provided by your pharmacist before you start using peginterferon alfa-2a and each time you get a refill.
+Read the Medication Guide and Instructions for Use provided by your pharmacist before you start using peginterferon alfa-2a and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

-Drink plenty of fluids while you are taking this medication unless your doctor directs you otherwise.
-Additional administration guidelines may be available in the Medication Guide.
+Drink plenty of fluids while using this medication unless your doctor directs you otherwise.

 See also Warning section.